kizhikevich/kizhikevich.github.io/index.md

 ## Notable High School Awards

-* Torrey Pines High School Math Department Recognition Award for Achievement, Dedication, and Excellence
+* Torrey Pines High School Math Department Recognition Award for Achievement, Dedication, and Excellence (awarded to 4 students out of senior year class of about 650 students)
-* Torrey Pines High School English Department Recognition Award for Achievement, Dedication, and Excellence
+* Torrey Pines High School English Department Recognition Award for Achievement, Dedication, and Excellence (awarded to 4 students out of senior year class of about 650 students)
-* Torrey Pines High School Falcon Alumni Scholar
+* Torrey Pines High School Falcon Alumni Scholar (awarded to 2 students)

 Under my leadership (Editor-in-Chief 2019-2020) for the Journal of Youths in Science: